 If you feel that you are more interested in TAM track II’s social-policy focus, you will pursue either UNC’s MA in Political Science, Concentration European Governance, the Master in Political and Social Sciences from UPF in Barcelona, or the MA from the University of Bremen.

 All students in the TAM program will need to consider visa issues and begin to make arrangements well in advance.
 Students who are not permanent residents of the United States will need to acquire a student visa (F1) in advance of the fall semester at UNC, which usually starts at the end of August.
-Students who are not permanent residents of an EU country will need to arrange their student visas for the appropriate European country (countries) early in the fall semester after they have passed their language screening at UNC (if TAM I) and/or over the summer (if TAM I or TAM II).
+Students who are not permanent residents of an EU country will need to arrange their student visas for the appropriate European country (countries) early in the fall semester after they have passed their language screening at UNC (if TAM I) and/or over the summer (if TAM I, II or III).

 The UNC office of the TransAtlantic Master’s program will advise and assist you when possible, but ultimately it will be necessary for you to take full responsibility for acquiring your visa documents.
 You will need to contact the embassies/consulates of each country in which you intend to study and ask for the necessary requirements and paperwork.
 In general, you will have to provide documentation in the following areas: (1) Financial resources (2) Health insurance & Immunizations (3) Proof of admission to an academic program; (4) Police record / FBI background check.
 For the details of each country’s requirements, again, you must contact the consulate directly.
 Once you begin the TAM program, you will receive copies of an admission letter addressed “To whom it may concern,” which outlines your proposed course of study.
 You will need this letter at virtually every step of the visa process.